Baltimore & Greater Washington

 The bris area may change colors, swell, and or develop yellow granulation during normal healing.
 Baby may be fussy after bris.
 Contact myself or your pediatrician if your baby is not eating or urinating.

-Bath Instructions & Umbilical Cord
+Bath Instructions

 The baby should not have a bath until the bris bandage is removed (not the gauze pad with ointment).
 A sponge bath that avoids the bris is ok.
 Consult your pediatrician if the umbilical cord has not yet fallen off.